-- the referee should send the letters directly to us through the our “contact us” page.
+- the referee should send the letters directly to our Graduate Advisor at email@example.com or at firstname.lastname@example.org.

 - Resume or Curriculum Vitae.

-- Student Visas: To be processed by the Spanish Consulate after receiving the Salamanca’s letter or acceptance
+- Student Visas: To be processed by the Spanish Consulate after receiving a letter of acceptance from the University of Salamanca.

 - Professor Ivan Llamazares, Chair